mkumar73/beckernick.github.io/_posts/2017-02-22-one-dimensional-music-ranking.markdown

 ---
-title:  "Which Popular Band is the Most One-Dimensional?"
+title:  "Which Popular Artist is the Most One-Dimensional?"
 date:   2017-02-22
 tags: [machine learning]